Photography BA (Hons)Study level: Undergraduate

 Like all of our creative courses, Photography is very much practice-led and informed by research and critical thinking.
 Throughout your course, you will be encouraged to develop projects that enable you to determine which fields you wish to specialise in, while at the same time building a portfolio of work which will stand out from the crowd.

 To celebrate your works of art, we produce a Degree Show exhibition every year.
 This is an important platform for graduates as professionals from across the industries of photography are invited to view the exhibition and receive copies of its accompanying catalogue.
-The Degree Show is also an important opportunity to host portfolio reviews which may be seen by high profile industry experts, picture editors, curators, and commissioners.
+The Degree Show is also an important opportunity to host portfolio reviews with high profile industry experts, picture editors, curators, and commissioners.

 Through our strand of professional development modules in all years, we work with you to identify and target specific areas of industry that are aligned with your interests.
 The culmination of this process leads to clear and specific career goals that we work towards throughout the degree with the aim of immediate career paths after graduation.